MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### File Server end-user recovery (EUR) is not available when using Modern Backup Storage (MBS)

-**Description**: File Server end-user recovery is not available with DPM 2022 since it uses Modern Backup Storage.
+**Description**: File Server end user recovery (EUR) is not available with DPM 2022 since it uses Modern Backup Storage.

 **Workaround**: None.
 File Server EUR is not supported when using MBS.